 Now that you have an idea of what you are looking to accomplish in your Cisco CCNP lab from an equipment perspective, let's see how we might approach this.
 If you are not real strong on the features, pros and cons of the various routers, you may want to review our Cisco CCNA lab suggestions.
 Not only are there suggestions on building a Cisco CCNA lab, but we also cover many of the features and pros and cons of the various Cisco routers and Cisco switches.

 Now if you are only just beginning your Cisco certification studies looking to obtain your CCNA, but are looking ahead to your CCNP, I applaud you!
-Network engineers must be able to sharpen their skill set of planning ahead of capacity.
+Network engineers must be able to sharpen their skill set of planning ahead for things like capacity and infrastructure upgrades.
 In this case, you are planning ahead for your Cisco certification career.
 So if you are at the Cisco CCNA level and are ready to purchase a CCNA lab but you want to make sure it scales well to your future Cisco CCNP studies, well then look at our Cisco Advanced CCNA/Starter CCNP kits.
-These were developed to give you the best experience possible from a Cisco CCNA perspective with the understanding that this kit will be used as a seed for you CCNP kit.
-All of the items in this kit will be able to be utilized in your Cisco CCNP lab so you will not be wasting any money.
+These were developed to give you the best experience possible from a Cisco CCNA perspective with the understanding that this kit will be used as a base for you CCNP kit.
+Almost of the items in this kit will be able to be utilized in your Cisco CCNP lab so you will not be wasting any money.
 As with most things in the world, the more you pay for the kit, the more features you will get to play with in your Cisco lab.
 These Advanced CCNA/Starter CCNP kits are great if you do not have all the money for a full blown CCNP kit now or if you are 100% sure you will want to continue on to the Cisco CCNP certification.
 But then again, who doesn't want to progress in their career?

 Common Cisco CCNP Lab Questions